wu87988622/ohara/docs/src/rest/rest-shabondi.rst

 #. shabondi.client.port (**int**) - The Shabondi service client port
 #. imageName (**string**) — docker image
+#. nodeNames **array(string)** - The nodes that running this Shabondi.
+Currently, Shabondi not support multiple nodes deployment.
+So nodeNames only can be contained one node when start shabondi service, otherwise you'll get an error.
 #. tags (**object**) — the extra parameter for this object
 #. routes (**object**) -
 #. jmxPort (**int**) - the JVM jmx port for Shabondi service